-- 23. The survey shows that the vast majority of CEOs (82%) are remunerated at either the middle (26-74th percentile) or top (above the 75th percentile) of their respective band ranges.
-Only one local government reported a remuneration package in the bottom 25th percentile of its band range. - 24.
-There are nine local governments and two regional local governments with a Preserved CEO currently remunerating above the determined range.
-Although Preserved CEOs, as defined by the LG Act, do not fall under the jurisdiction of the Tribunal, Local Governments are reminded that they are required by clause 43(4) of the LG Act to take into account any determination of the Tribunal when renewing a contract of a Preserved CEO. - 25.
-The Tribunal reminds local governments that it is their responsibility to ensure that payments made to CEOs and elected members are within the respective band ranges.
-The Tribunal notes that a number of local governments self-reported that they had Preserved CEOs when this is not the case.
-Any payments made outside the scope of the determination for non-Preserved CEOs is in violation of the LG Act and SAA Act. - 26.
+17. The survey shows that the vast majority of CEOs (81%) are remunerated at either the middle (26-74th percentile) or top (above the 75th percentile) of their respective band ranges.
+Only three local governments reported a remuneration package in the bottom 25th percentile of its band range.

+- 18. There remains a handful of local governments and two regional local governments with a Preserved CEO currently remunerated above the determined range.
+Although Preserved CEOs, as defined by the LG Act, do not fall under the jurisdiction of the Tribunal, Local Governments are reminded that they are required by clause 43(4) of the LG Act to take into account any determination of the Tribunal when renewing a contract of a Preserved CEO. - 19.
+The Tribunal also reminds local governments that it is their responsibility to ensure that payments made to CEOs and elected members are within the respective band ranges.
+The Tribunal notes that a number of local governments self-reported that they had Preserved CEOs, when this is not the case.
+Any payments made outside the scope of the determination for non-Preserved CEOs is in violation of the LG Act and SAA Act. - 20.
 In regards to Elected Members, the responses shows that all local governments provide fees within the bands determined by the Tribunal, as is required.
-Only one local government reported that it provides no payment to Elected Members. - 27.
+Only one local government reported that it provides no payment to Elected Members. - 21.
 The Tribunal emphasises that any benefit provided by this determination cannot be proscribed, limited or waived by a decision of the local government.
 Any eligible claim against those entitlements is to be paid in accordance with the applicable financial procedures of the local government.
-However, individual Members may, acting independently, waive their right to receive fees. - 28.
-Forty-one of the 144 local governments that provided a response remunerate their members with a per meeting fee.
-Of these forty-one, four were Band 3 local governments, thirty-four were Band 4 local governments and three were regional local governments.
+However, individual Members may, acting independently, waive their right to receive fees. - 22.
+Thirty-nine of the 144 local governments that provided a response remunerate their members with a per meeting fee.
+Of these, five were Band 3 local governments, thirty-one were Band 4 local governments and three were regional local governments.